How to Fix a Leaky Wall-Mounted Faucet

 For leaks from the wall plate:

-- Reattach the wall plate securely.
+- Replace any damaged components and reattach the wall plate securely.

-Step 4: Reassemble and test
+Step 4: Reassemble and Test

-Step 5: Seal and re-caulk (if necessary)
+Step 5: Seal and Re-Caulk (If Necessary)

-Step 6: Final check
+Step 6: Final Check